spekulatius/laravel-commonmark-blog/README.md

 php artisan vendor:publish --provider="Spekulatius\LaravelCommonmarkBlog\CommonmarkBlogServiceProvider" --tag="blog-config"
 ```

 Review, extend and adjust the configuration under `config/blog.php` as needed.
-The required mimimum is a `BLOG_SOURCE_PATH` and some default frontmatter.
+The required minimum is a `BLOG_SOURCE_PATH` and some default frontmatter.

 ### Adding Commonmark Extensions